The call of health professionals in Puerto Rico to educate on diabetes control

 Dr. José García Mateo, past president of the Puerto Rican Society of Endocrinology and Diabetology; Dr. Leticia Hernández, president of the Puerto Rican Society of Endocrinology and Diabetology; Dr. Margarita Ramírez, director of the endocrinology section of the Medical Sciences Campus; Dr. Sheila Pérez Colón, pediatric endocrinologist at Doctors Center Clinic; lcda.
 Luz Pérez, nutritionist specialized in Diabetes and attached to Metro Pavia Clinic and Dr. Mariely Sierra, endocrinologist and secretary of the Puerto Rican Society of Endocrinology and Diabetology.
 Photo: Medicine and Public Health Magazine.

-In the month of awareness about the diabetesspecialists in endocrinology and health professionals from Puerto Rico participated in an educational meeting led by the Journal of Medicine and Public Health, where they called for prioritizing care for this condition on the Island and promoting alternatives to prevent the increase in its prevalence .
+In the month of awareness regarding the diabetesspecialists in endocrinology and health professionals from Puerto Rico participated in an educational meeting led by the Journal of Medicine and Public Health, where they called for prioritizing care for this condition on the Island and promoting alternatives to prevent the increase in its prevalence .

 Impact of diabetes in Puerto Rico